-Tranche or Tranches of Covered Bonds which are (a) expressed to be consolidated and form a single series and (b) identical in all respects (including as to listing and admission to trading) except for their respective Issue Dates, Interest including the rules on foreign exchange issued by the Central Bank of Iceland (the Central Bank), any currency agreed between the Issuer and the relevant Dealer including but not limited to U.S. Dollars, Euro, Sterling, Japanese Yen, Danish Krone, Norwegian Krone, Swedish Krona, and Icelandic
+Subject to any applicable legal or regulatory restrictions including the rules on foreign exchange issued by the Central Bank of Iceland (the Central Bank), any currency agreed between the Issuer and the relevant Dealer including but not limited to U.S. Dollars, Euro, Sterling, Japanese Yen, Danish Krone, Norwegian Krone, Swedish Krona, and Icelandic Krona and specified in the applicable Final Terms.